 Scanning on a trunked radio system is much different than scanning on a conventional radio system.
 The trunked system strives to be efficient with all system resources.
-Channel efficiency means talk group audio is broadcasted on tower sites where a radio is registered.
+Channel efficiency means talk group audio is broadcast on tower sites where a radio is registered.

 In this example we have 4 different users affiliated to ‘site A’.
 Even though no channels are currently being used, the control channel still acknowledges the 4 channels are there and available.
 The ambulance’s mobile radio is selected on channel ‘EMS OPS’ and they are scanning channel ‘CO FIRE 1’.